Women's and Gender Studies Graduate program

 Master of Arts (M.A.) in Women's and Gender Studies

 Saint Louis University's Master of Arts in Women's and Gender Studies provides an interdisciplinary education about contemporary social justice issues, preparing students for leadership and advocacy roles in community or academic settings.
 While gender is the primary focus, each course and the discipline as a whole examine gender in light of race, ethnicity, class, sexual identity, ability, age, and religion.
 The discipline teaches students to think critically and to engage in the world as responsible citizens.

-There is an accelerated B.A./M.A. program for undergraduates at Saint Louis University.
-Students who enter the accelerated B.A./M.A. program take six credit hours (two graduate classes) in their senior year that count for both the B.A. and M.A. requirements.
+For the accelerated B.A./M.A. program, undergraduates at Saint Louis University take six credit hours (two graduate classes) in their senior year that count for both the B.A. and M.A. requirements.